|The Corbett File|

 Former U.S. National Team member

-In her 14th season as head coach at the University of Pennsylvania, Karin Brower Corbett has taken the women's lacrosse program at Penn to new heights.
-With seven Ivy League titles in a row and three trips to the national semifinals, Corbett's teams have established themselves as perennial NCAA powers.
+Through 16 seasons as head coach at the University of Pennsylvania, Karin Brower Corbett has established Penn as one of the nation's elite women's lacrosse programs.
+With eight Ivy League titles from 2007-14 and three trips to the national semifinals, Corbett's teams have established themselves as perennial NCAA powers.
 The pinnacle of the recent run was the 2008 season where the Quakers were NCAA Finalists and spent a number of weeks ranked No. 1 in the country after defeating Northwestern in the regular season.

 In 2013, Corbett guided her team to a seventh consecutive Ivy League championship with her fifth undefeated Ivy League slate since 2007.
 The seven consecutive conference championships is the current longest streak of regular season championships in NCAA Division I and are the most ever by any Penn women's program.
 Success in clutch situations was the hallmark of Corbett's Quakers in 2013, the Red and Blue setting a program record with a 4-0 mark in overtime games.
 Three Penn players were named unanimous first-team All-Ivy, including Shannon Mangini who earned the first-ever Ivy League Midifelder of the Year award.

-2012 saw Corbett add her sixth Ivy title in dramatic fashion with a win at Princeton to claim outright possession of the Ancient Eight crown instead of a potential five-way share.
+2012 saw Corbett add her sixth Ivy title in dramatic fashion with a win at Princeton to claim outright possession of the Ancient Eight crown negate any thoughts of a five-way share.
 Corbett graduated the program's second-leading all-time scorer, Erin Brennan, who totaled 213 points over her four seasons.
-The Red and Blue were an at-large selection to the NCAA Tournament, the first at-large bid in Corbett's tenure.
+The Red and Blue were an at-large selection to the NCAA Tournament for the second time in school history.

-In 2010, Corbett made history when Penn won the first Ivy League Tournament held at Franklin Field.
+In 2010, Corbett made history when Penn won the first Ivy League Tournament.
 In the process, the Red and Blue earned their fourth automatic berth to the NCAA Championships in a row.
 In the NCAAs, Corbett's team won its first round game once again before falling in the quarterfinals to eventual champion Maryland.
 During the 2010 season, Penn set a record for goals scored in a season with 223.
-In fact, over the past four seasons, Corbett helped Penn shatter virtually every program record on the books, including wins in a season (17), consecutive wins (15), highest national ranking (1) and goals in a season (210).
+In fact, from 2007-10, Corbett helped Penn shatter virtually every program record on the books, including wins in a season (17), consecutive wins (15), highest national ranking (1) and goals in a season (223).

 The 2010 campaign saw one of Corbett's players re-write the record books as Ali DeLuca became Penn's first Tewaaraton Award finalist.
 DeLuca became Penn's all-time leading goal scorer with 148 career tallies and set a season-record for points with 76.
 DeLuca was named unanimous Ivy Player of the Year, the third in Corbett's tenure in West Philadelphia.